WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 take place in memory, and memory I/O is magnitudes faster than disk I/O.
 #footnote[
-  It's also possible to create a ramdisk or a tmpfs for this purpose, but for our scenario the pipe is sufficient enough.
+  It's also possible to create a ramdisk or a tmpfs for this purpose, but for our scenario the pipe is sufficient.
 A tmpfs in this case is just an overkill.
 ]
 Take `ls -l | grep foo` as an example: